zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    packet-level analysis, it may come in handy.

-   :c: The connection the packet is part of.
+   :param c: The connection the packet is part of.

-   :is_orig: True if the packet was sent by the connection's originator.
+   :param is_orig: True if the packet was sent by the connection's originator.

-   :flags: A string with the packet's TCP flags.
+   :param flags: A string with the packet's TCP flags.
 In the string, each character
           corresponds to one set flag, as follows: ``S`` -> SYN; ``F`` -> FIN;
           ``R`` -> RST; ``A`` -> ACK; ``P`` -> PUSH; ``U`` -> URGENT.

-   :seq: The packet's relative TCP sequence number.
+   :param seq: The packet's relative TCP sequence number.

-   :ack: If the ACK flag is set for the packet, the packet's relative ACK
+   :param ack: If the ACK flag is set for the packet, the packet's relative ACK
         number, else zero.

-   :len: The length of the TCP payload, as specified in the packet header.
+   :param len: The length of the TCP payload, as specified in the packet header.

-   :payload: The raw TCP payload.
+   :param payload: The raw TCP payload.
 Note that this may be shorter than *len* if
             the packet was not fully captured.

    .. zeek:see:: new_packet packet_contents tcp_option tcp_contents tcp_rexmit